mbychkowski/cloud-code-build-deploy/README.md

 ## 06 - The pipeline

-**Note:** this may fail the first time because we need to have an initial state To avoid this we can setup a "version 1" of our app in our `dev`and `prod` clusters.
+**Note:** this may fail the first time because we need to have an initial state.
+To avoid this we can setup a "version 1" of our app in our `dev`and `prod` clusters.